 Network Performance Monitor also has an inbuilt alerts system.
 The user can set parameters for alerts, and the program will send notifications via email or SMS once the alert criteria has been met.
 You don’t need to manually monitor your network 24/7 in order to stay up to date with new events.
 The notifications feature automates this process and flags up events where there is an issue.

 If you want a clearer perspective of your network connectivity and topology, Network Performance Monitor can produce heatmaps as well.
 A heatmap of IT infrastructure shows where connectivity is good and where it is poor, an invaluable diagnostics tool.
+The NPM focuses on the statuses of network devices.
+If you want a deeper perspective on network traffic, you will also need the SolarWinds NetFlow Traffic Analyzer.

 Next up on our list we have Paessler PRTG.
-PRTG is one of the most well known network monitoring tools on the market at the moment.
+PRTG is one of the most well-known network monitoring tools on the market at the moment.
 One of the biggest selling points of PRTG thus far has been its versatility.
 It monitors everything from bandwidth to web pages, cloud services, servers, traffic, and databases, making it one of the most comprehensive network monitoring tools.

 All data taken from your network infrastructure is displayed on the dashboard in a hierarchical navigation tree.
 Systems that are up and running are denoted with the color green, whereas problematic services are outlined in red.
 This makes it easy to distinguish between network elements that are performing from those experiencing difficulties.
 In order to monitor a network, PRTG uses a combination of packet sniffing, SNMP, HTTP, WMI and SQL.